cgarciae/simple-pytree/README.md

 assert foo.x == -1 and foo.y == 2
 ```

+Static fields are not included in the pytree leaves, they
+are passed as pytree metadata instead.

 ### Dataclasses
 You can seamlessly use the `dataclasses.dataclass` decorator with `Pytree` classes.
 Since `static_field` returns instances of `dataclasses.Field` these it will work as expected: